Wilson disease

 - Upper GI endoscopy

-The gene that causes Wilson disease has been found.
-It is called ATP7B.
+Non-working copies of the gene called ATP7B causes Wilson disease.
 DNA testing is available for this gene.
 Talk to your health care provider or a genetic counselor to learn if you should have gene testing performed.

 Treatment